djui/brainbranch-legacy/README.md

 But remember that you cannot push within the stack, as this would mess up natural time.

-Persistent storage at the moment is done using a simple text file as I do not expect big data structures or fast I/O handling.
+Persistent storage at the moment is done using a simple text file to dump an array as JSON.
+I do not expect big data structures or fast I/O handling.
 This keeps the project small and dependency-less.

 ## Credits
 Thanks to [Ryan Dahl](git://github.com/ry) for [NodeJS](http://nodejs.org/).